Maldivian cuisine

-Maldivian cuisine, also called Dhivehi cuisine, is the cuisine of the Republic of Maldives and of Minicoy, India.
-The traditional cuisine of Maldivians is based on three main items and their derivatives: coconuts, fish and starches.
+Maldivian cuisine, also called Dhivehi cuisine, is the cuisine of the Maldives and Minicoy, Lakshadweep, India.
+The traditional cuisine of Maldivians and Lakshadweep is based on three main items and their derivatives: coconuts, fish, and starches.

 Coconuts

-The coconut is used in the grated form, squeezed to obtain coconut milk, or as coconut oil in dishes that are deep-fried.
-The hunigondi is the traditional Maldivian implement used to grate the coconut.
-It is a long low chair with a serrated steel blade at its end.
-Grated coconut is used in dishes such as mas huni.
+Coconuts are used in grated form, squeezed to obtain coconut milk, or their coconut oil is used in dishes that are deep-fried.
+The hunigondi is the traditional Maldivian implement used to grate the coconut, consisting of a long low chair with a serrated steel blade at its end.
+Grated coconut is used in dishes such as mas huni, and maskurolhi.

 The grated coconut may be alternatively soaked in water and squeezed in order to obtain coconut milk (kaashi kiru).
 Coconut milk is an essential ingredient in many Maldivian curries and other dishes.

 Fish

-The fish of choice is mostly skipjack tuna, either dried or fresh.
-Other similar fish species that are part of the average Maldivian diet are little tunny (latti), yellowfin tuna (kanneli), frigate tuna (raagondi), bigeye scad (mushimas), wahoo (kurumas), mahi-mahi (fiyala) and mackerel scad (rimmas).
+The fish of choice is mostly skipjack tuna (kaṇḍumas), either dried or fresh.
+Other similar fish species that are part of the average Maldivian diet are little tunny (laṭṭi), yellowfin tuna (kanneli), frigate tuna (raagondi), bigeye scad (mushimas), wahoo (kurumas), mahi-mahi (fiyala), bluefin jack (handi), and mackerel scad (rimmas).
 These can be eaten boiled or processed.